timescale/docs.timescale.com-content/tutorials/outflux.md

  --schema-strategy=DropAndCreate
 ```

-Here we’re using the DropAndCreate strategy that will drop any previous table named “cpu” and create it before piping the data.
+Here we’re using the DropAndCreate strategy that will drop any previous table named `cpu` and create it before piping the data.
 The migrate command supports several flags that offer the user flexibility in the selection of data to be migrated.
-One of them is the --limit flag that will only export the first N rows from the InfluxDB database ordered by time.
+One of them is the `--limit` flag that will only export the first N rows from the InfluxDB database ordered by time.
 The output of the migrate command with a N=10 limit should look like this:

 ```